 A semi-quantitative study can be achieved if there is consistency in sampling.
 For vertical hauls the net should be lowered to the same depth and raised at the same slow speed each time.
-If the weight is attached behind the tail of the net the net does not filter on the way down but only when being hauled up.
+If the weight is attached behind the tail of the net, the net does not filter on the way down but only when being hauled up.
 Horizontal tows should be made at the same speed for the same time.
 A plankton sample from a particular depth is obtained by towing the net horizontally while the weight holds the net at the selected depth.
 Care should be exercised to limit speed when towing a net.
-For nets of about 50μm mesh this speed should not exceed 1 m. s or 2 knots; nets with meshes below 20 μm should be towed at speeds below 0.3 m. s-1 or 0.5 knots.
+For nets with a mesh of about $50\mu m$ , this speed should not exceed 1 m. s-1 or 2 knots; nets with meshes below $20\mu m$ should be towed at speeds below 0.3 m. s-1 or 0.5 knots.
 A flowmeter can be fitted in the mouth of the net to enable a calculation to be made of the amount of water passed through the net.
 Nets which are equipped with a non-filtering cone in the front or long nets may be towed at slightly higher speeds than the standard net of the same porosity; the low net-mouth/gauze-area ratio in these nets results in reduced pressure on the gauze (Tangen, 1978).